Today In History logo TIH

 Magnus Stenbock had 14,000 men.
 So did the Danish commander Jørgen Rantzau.
 They met at Helsingborg in 1710.
 Stenbock won.
 The Danes retreated across the sound and never came back.
 Sweden and Denmark had been fighting for centuries—over Norway, over trade routes, over who controlled the Baltic.
 After Helsingborg, they kept fighting.
 Just never again on Swedish ground.
 Three hundred years later, they still haven't.

-John Wesley didn't want to start a new church.
+John Wesley didn't set out to create a new church.

 The Pittsburgh Academy got its charter in 1787 — same year as the Constitution.